 Hot yoga + adrenal fatigue and/or low cortisol

 We hear so much about the negative effects of high cortisol, but low cortisol can be a major issue, too.
-Some symptoms of low cortisol are weakness, dizziness, nausea, all of which can be made worse in intense heat.
+Some symptoms of low cortisol are weakness, dizziness, and nausea, all of which can be made worse in intense heat.

 One of cortisol’s jobs is to get glucose into cells for readily available energy, which is important during a workout.
 Especially one where your body’s glycogen stores get depleted.
 Low cortisol means there’s not as much energy available to your cells for use.
 You may feel fatigue, and, because low cortisol can reduce blood pressure, you may also find yourself dizzy and unstable during inversions.
 I’ll personally attest that it’s hard to safely keep going in class when you’re feeling affected by low cortisol levels.
 And post-workout recovery?
 That can be even more of a challenge.